ssube/onnx-web/docs/user-guide.md

 Extras using the older file format with nested arrays (`"diffusion": [[]]`) can be mixed with the newer format.
 You only need to convert them into the newer format if you need to use keys other than `name`, `source`, and `scale`.

-#### Model Names

-The `name` of each model dictates which category it will appear in on the client.

-- `diffusion-*` or `stable-diffusion-*` for diffusion models
-- `upscaling-*` for upscaling models
-- `correction-*` for correction models

-Models that do not match one of the prefixes will not be shown, so if you cannot find a model that you have converted, make sure it is named correctly.

-#### Model sources
+### Model sources

-You can provide an absolute or relative path to a local model, an HTTPS URL, or use one of the pre-defined sources:
+You can either provide the path to a local model that you have already downloaded or provide a URL to be automatically downloaded, using HTTPS or one of the pre-defined sources:

 - `huggingface://`
   - https://huggingface.co/models?other=stable-diffusion